(Last Updated On: October 10, 2022)

 Spray a 9×13 inch baking dish with cooking spray.
 We used a glass baking dish, but you can use any favorite baking dish or pan you have.
 Next, fill the baking dish with about 3/4 of the Bisquick mixture, but save a little to pour over the top after we add the peaches, as mentioned below.

 Step 9.
-Pour the Peaches into the Bisquick Mixture
+Spoon Peaches into the Bisquick Mixture

 Step 10.
 Pour the Rest of the Bisquick Mixture Over the Peaches